-Year 1 - $7,000
+Year 1 - $7,920

-Year 2 - $5,500
+Year 2 - $6,390

-Saskatchewan Polytechnic recognizes that adults learn in many different ways and through many different means.
+Saskatchewan Polytechnic recognizes that adults learn in many different ways.
 This includes acquiring knowledge and skills through life and work experience or non-formal training.
-A detailed Candidate Guide, which includes a self-audit for all PLAR-ready courses, has been developed for this program.
-This information guides a candidate through all steps in the PLAR process.

 Thanks to the generosity of donors and alumni, Saskatchewan Polytechnic gives away more than $2 million in student awards during the academic year.

 Saskatchewan Polytechnic offers student awards for every certificate and diploma program at every campus.
-You don't have to be a brainiac to receive a student award.
 Not all student awards are based on marks - some are based on financial need or things like community or volunteer involvement.

 Canadian Society of Nutrition Management